Emotion & The Actor

 I believe that the best actors don’t show that they’re “acting”.
-If actors draw attention to themselves they’re probably over-acting, pushing, playing the emotion or holding on to emotion.
-When actors do this they are not listening to their fellow actor but ‘working alone’ focused solely on themselves.
-Specifically actors who draw attention to themselves draw attention to either their ‘emotion’ ie. ‘Look how angry I can be or how sad I can be, look at how much I can feel.’
+If actors draw attention to themselves they’re probably over-acting, pushing, playing the emotion, or holding on to emotion.
+When actors do this they are not listening to their fellow actors but ‘working alone’ focused solely on themselves.
+Specifically, actors who draw attention to themselves draw attention to either their ‘emotion’ ie. ‘Look how angry I can be or how sad I can be, look at how much I can feel.’
 Or they draw attention to their physical transformation.

 If an audience is solely focused on an actor’s performance, the actor is more than likely ‘over-acting’.
 His attention is on his performance and not on his fellow actor.
 When an actor focuses solely on himself,